The city of Hamburg has some 1,8 Mio people, more than 100,000 students are registered to one of more than 20 universities.

 Nationals of EU and EEA countries may, under certain circumstances, remain insured via the health insurance in their country of origin.
 Before coming to Germany, please check with your insurance company which papers/documents you have to present in Germany and which costs they will cover.

 It is advisable to open a current bank account (Girokonto) once you have arrived in Germany, as payments such as rent, telephone bills etc. are carried out via bank transfers, direct debits or standing orders.
 Many banks in Germany offer current accounts free of charge for students.
-To get such an account, you have to present your passport, your student ID card and a notice of registration from the university to the bank.
+To get such an account, you have to present your passport, your student ID card and your HSBA Letter of Enrollment.